Convert 86 F To Celsius

 Q: Why is the conversion formula (°F - 32) × 5/9 and not (°F × 5/9) - 32?

 A: Subtracting 32 before multiplying by 5/9 is crucial.
-Remember, the 32-degree difference in the freezing points of water between Fahrenheit and Celsius needs to be accounted for before adjusting for the difference in degree size.
+So naturally, remember, the 32-degree difference in the freezing points of water between Fahrenheit and Celsius needs to be accounted for before adjusting for the difference in degree size.
 Multiplying first would lead to an incorrect result.

 Q: Are there any shortcuts or approximations for converting Fahrenheit to Celsius?

 A: While the formula is the most accurate method, a rough approximation can be obtained by subtracting 30 from the Fahrenheit temperature and then dividing by 2.
-However, this method is less precise and should only be used when a rough estimate is sufficient.
+That said, this method is less precise and should only be used when a rough estimate is sufficient.

 Q: What are some other temperature scales besides Fahrenheit and Celsius?